Alopalao/Lab4/README.md

 In this repository it is found a way to take advantage of the UDP socket listening to any message send to port ``631`` which is used by CUPS to find printers.

-As well as a way to identified a vulnerable machine and a simple way to block any malicious messages.
+As well as a way to identify a vulnerable machine and a simple way to block any malicious messages.

 Connecting a malicious printer
 ------------------------------